nh2tran/DeepNovo-DIA/README.md

 - "TITLE": not relevant
 - "PEPMASS": the center of DIA m/z window of the spectrum
 - "CHARGE": not relevant
-- "SCANS": the MS/MS scan id; "F1:3" means scan number 3 of fraction 1
+- "SCANS": the MS/MS scan id.
+For example, "F1:3" means scan number 3 of fraction 1.
 - "RTINSECONDS": the retention time of the spectrum

 After those headers lines comes the list of pairs of (m/z, intensity) of fragment ions in the spectrum.